-WASHINGTON, May 8, 2017 /PRNewswire/ -- Delaware's top two youth volunteers of 2017, Kayleigh Barnes, 18, of Bridgeville and Rachel Mackie, 13, of Dover, were honored in the nation's capital last night for their outstanding volunteer service during the 22nd annual presentation of The Prudential Spirit of Community Awards.
-Kayleigh and Rachel – along with 100 other top youth volunteers from across the country – each received $1,000 awards and personal congratulations from Olympic gold medalist Michael Phelps at an award ceremony and gala dinner reception held at the Smithsonian's National Museum of Natural History.
+WASHINGTON, May 6, 2019 /PRNewswire/ -- Delaware's top two youth volunteers of 2019, Harrison Barnes, 17 and Shelby Farris, 13, both of Bridgeville, were honored in the nation's capital last night for their outstanding volunteer service during the 24th annual presentation of The Prudential Spirit of Community Awards.
+Harrison and Shelby – along with 100 other top youth volunteers from across the country – received a $1,000 award and personal congratulations from award-winning actress Viola Davis at an award ceremony and gala dinner reception held at the Smithsonian's National Museum of Natural History.

-The Prudential Spirit of Community Awards program, sponsored by Prudential Financial in partnership with the National Association of Secondary School Principals (NASSP), named Kayleigh and Rachel Delaware's top high school and middle level youth volunteers in February.
+The Prudential Spirit of Community Awards program, sponsored by Prudential Financial in partnership with the National Association of Secondary School Principals (NASSP), named Harrison and Shelby Delaware's top high school and middle level youth volunteers in February.
 In addition to their cash awards, they each received an engraved silver medallion and an all-expense-paid trip with a parent to Washington, D.C., for four days of recognition events.

 About Prudential Financial

 Prudential Financial, Inc. (NYSE: PRU), a financial services leader, has operations in the United States, Asia, Europe, and Latin America.
 Prudential's diverse and talented employees are committed to helping individual and institutional customers grow and protect their wealth through a variety of products and services, including life insurance, annuities, retirement-related services, mutual funds and investment management.
 In the U.S., Prudential's iconic Rock symbol has stood for strength, stability, expertise and innovation for more than a century.
 For more information, please visit www.news.prudential.com.